Scaling limit of a kinetic inhomogeneous stochastic system in the quadratic potential: Introduction and main results

+\begin{remark} At first sight, the parameter $\alpha$ does not seem to appear in the limiting process of Theorem \ref{ThmlongtimeY_stable} $(ii)$ contrary to the Brownian case where there is a factor $\frac{1}{\sqrt{2}}$ in front of the stochastic integral.
+The reason is that the constant $\alpha$ is hidden in the constant $\widetilde{C}$ which defines the $\alpha$-stable process $\mathcal{L}$ in Theorem \ref{ThmlongtimeY_stable}.
+Indeed, if we formally take $\alpha =2$ in Theorem \ref{ThmlongtimeY_stable} $(ii)$, we recover the limiting process of Theorem \ref{ThmlongtimeY_mB} $(ii)$.
+Let us justify it.
+When $\alpha =2$, the constant $\widetilde{C}$ can be computed explicitly and is equal to $\frac{1}{4}$.
+As the characteristic exponent of $\mathcal{L}$ is given by we deduce that $(\mathcal{L}_t)_{t\geq 0} = (\mathcal{B}_{t/2})_{t \geq 0}$ in distribution.
+When $\alpha =2$, the limiting process in \ref{ThmlongtimeY_stable} $(ii)$ is thus given, for all $t > 0$, by which is equal in distribution to the limiting process of Theorem \ref{ThmlongtimeY_mB} $(ii)$ using the self-similarity of $\mathcal{B}$.
+We similarly notice that if we formally take $\alpha =2$ in Theorem \ref{ThmlongtimeY_stable} $(i)$ and $(iii)$, we recover the same limiting processes as in Theorem \ref{ThmlongtimeY_mB} $(i)$ and $(iii)$ with the same rescaling.

-The symmetry of $\nu$ is only required to ensure the well-posedness of \eqref{eq: confined} when $\gamma <1$.
-Furthermore, the results of the preceding theorem are still true for the finite-dimensional convergence for an $\alpha$-stable Lévy driving process with $\alpha\in (0,1]$. \end{remark} \begin{remark} The Hamiltonian process associated with the system is given by Combining the preceding results with the continuous mapping theorem, we deduce the convergence of the rescaled energy process $(H^{(\eps)}_t)_{t>0}:=(r_{\eps}^2H_{t/\eps})_{t>0}$ as $\eps \rightarrow 0$ either as a process in the critical and super-critical regimes, or for finite dimensional distributions in the sub-critical regime. \\ For example in the super-critical regime with $\alpha=2$, the limiting energy process $(H_t^{0})_{t\geq 0}:=(\frac{1}{2}\|\mathcal{B}_{\frac{t}{2}}\|^2)_{t\geq 0}$ is the squared Bessel process, which is the solution to the following equation
+\end{remark} \begin{remark} The Hamiltonian process associated with the system is given by Combining the preceding results with the continuous mapping theorem, we deduce the convergence of the rescaled energy process $(H^{(\eps)}_t)_{t>0}:=(r_{\eps}^2H_{t/\eps})_{t>0}$ as $\eps \rightarrow 0$ either as a process in the critical and super-critical regimes, or for finite dimensional distributions in the sub-critical regime. \\ For example in the super-critical regime with $\alpha=2$, the limiting energy process $(H_t^{0})_{t\geq 0}:=(\frac{1}{2}\|\mathcal{B}_{\frac{t}{2}}\|^2)_{t\geq 0}$ is the squared Bessel process, which is the solution to the following equation